paulbaumgarten/pbaumgarten-2025/docs/ib-compsci-2027/internal-assessment-ideas.md

 - TOC
 {:toc}

 The Internal Assessment prioritises the design, construction and use of algorithms.

-Sometimes it can be difficult for students to even know what existing algorithms are available that might be useful for their project.
-The following is a list of algorithms and their possible uses to help start the ideation process.
-(I acknowledge the use of LLM to help brainstorm this list)
+Some students struggle to even know what algorithms exist that might be useful for a project.
+To that end, the following is a list of algorithms commonly learnt at undergraduate level, and their possible uses.
+I will add to this list over time.

 1. Multidimensional Arrays
    * Minesweeper Game (Storing board state, revealing adjacent cells)